Duke Electric Vehicles

 The Duke Electric Vehicles (DEV) team is composed of undergraduates at Duke University's Pratt School of Engineering.
-The team designs, builds, and competes with a manned, electrically powered supermileage vehicle each year.
+The team designs, builds, and competes with a crewed, electrically powered supermileage vehicle each year.
 The team was founded in 2011 and has competed in the Shell Eco-Marathon Americas for 7 years.
 On July 21, 2018, their hydrogen fuel cell vehicle, "Maxwell", achieved the world record for the most fuel efficient prototype vehicle with a fuel efficiency of 14,573 MPGe, previously set in 2005 by ETH Zurich's Pac-car II at 12,600 MPGe.

 History

 Originally Duke Eco-Marathon, Duke Electric Vehicles was founded in 2011.
 It has competed in the Shell Eco-Marathon Americas prototype battery-electric category each year since then with the following outcomes.